GFDRR/rdl-doc/docs/common.md

 2. The _cf\_common.process\_type_ table contains the process type codes and related names (each hazard may have more than one process).
 3. The _cf\_common.imt_ table contains the intensity measure for each process and its description.
 4. The _cf\_common.license_ table provides a list of supported open-data licenses and url for more detailed information.
+5. The _cf\_common.iso_ table lists the ISO 3166 alpha-3 codes for countries, to specify datasets coverage.

 |     Table name                |     Required    |     Field name      |     Type       |     Description                         |
 |-------------------------------|:---------------:|:-------------------:|:--------------:|:---------------------------------------:|